 Lucy Skaer: Day Division

-GRIMM is pleased to present a solo exhibition of new and recent works by the British artist Lucy Skaer.
-This is the Glasgow and London-based artist’s fourth solo presentation with GRIMM.
-The exhibition will inaugurate the gallery’s new London location at 2 Bourdon Street, opening from September 14 and on view until October 29.
+GRIMM is pleased to present Day Division, a solo exhibition of new and recent works by the British artist Lucy Skaer.
+This is the Scotland-based artist’s fourth solo presentation with GRIMM.
+The exhibition will inaugurate the gallery’s new London location at 2 Bourdon Street, opening on September 14 and on view until October 29.

 Throughout her practice, Lucy Skaer interprets imagery and objects found within diverse contexts and histories, before transforming or disrupting their material and metaphorical origins.
 In Day Division, Skaer brings together multiple ongoing series of sculptures that she has been exploring and adapting in some cases for up to ten years.
 Together, the works share an interest in the capacity of sculpture to articulate, disrupt or keep time, as objects that might appear simultaneously as monuments of the deep past and of their own creation but also as witnesses of the immediate present within the context of an exhibition and interaction with each viewer.
 Blurring the line between abstract and representational, formal and functional, the sculptures in Day Division mesh together different visual vocabularies in order to evade easy identification, so as to reveal the multiple potentials of each object or image.

 Marking a physical and temporal division throughout the gallery space are a series of vertical sculptures, Day Dividers, from which the exhibition draws its name.
 The sculptures demarcate the beginning and ending of space and time within the exhibition, acting as a kind of guiding visual metronome.
 Layering daubs of oil paint over a narrow band of bronze, they collapse and combine two material traditions, offering pattern and texturality on their surface, whilst containing a solemn timelessness in their abstract underpinnings.